I'm a provider

 Please wait while you are redirected.

 Prior to the availability of photodynamic therapy, choroidal neovascularization was treated with photocoagulation using either argon, green, or infrared lasers.
 This conventional photocoagulation was limited to extrafoveal lesions due to the risk of retinal burns.
-However, recently, infrared lasers used at a low-power setting have been investigational as a technique to photocoagulate subfoveal lesions.
+Introduction of a scotoma or enlargement of a preexisting scotoma, with or without visual acuity loss, is an immediate and permanent effect of photocoagulation surgery.
+Because of the loss of vision associated with laser photocoagulation, photocoagulation is no longer recommended as the initial treatment of subfoveal neovascularization.
+More recently, infrared lasers used at a low-power setting have been investigated as a technique to photocoagulate subfoveal lesions.
 This therapy is addressed in the Transpupillary Thermotherapy for Treatment of Choroidal Neovascularization medical policy.

 Age-Related Macular Degeneration